mongodb/mongo-c-driver/doc/mongoc_uri_t.rst

   uri = mongoc_uri_new ("mongodb+srv://example.com/?replicaSet=rs&appName=applicationName");

 The driver prefixes the service name with "_mongodb._tcp.", then performs a DNS SRV query to resolve the service name to one or more hostnames.
+If this query succeeds, the driver performs a DNS TXT query on the service name (without the "_mongodb._tcp" prefix) for additional URI options configured as TXT records.

-On Unix, the MongoDB C Driver relies on libresolv to look up SRV records.
+On Unix, the MongoDB C Driver relies on libresolv to look up SRV and TXT records.
 If libresolv is unavailable, then using a "mongodb+srv" URI will cause an error.
 If your libresolv lacks ``res_nsearch`` then the driver will fall back to ``res_search``, which is not thread-safe.

 Connection Options
 ------------------